Cyrus Meurant : Associate Artist

 Artist website: https://cyrusmeurant.com/

-Cyrus Meurant (b.
-1982) studied composition and violin at the Sydney Conservatorium of Music, University of Sydney, with teachers including Anne Boyd, Ross Edwards, Matthew Hindson, and Richard Meale.
-He won both the Frank Albert Prize for Music and the Sarah Teresa Makinson Prize for Composition and later studied at the Conservatoire de Paris on a Churchill Fellowship with Frédéric Durieux, as well as at the Royal Academy of Music, London and the Royal Conservatory of The Hague.
-He holds a Doctor of Musical Arts from the Sydney Conservatorium of Music.
+Meurant studied composition and violin at the Sydney Conservatorium of Music, University of Sydney, with teachers including Anne Boyd, Ross Edwards, Matthew Hindson, and Richard Meale.
+He won both the Frank Albert Prize for Music and the Sarah Teresa Makinson Prize for Composition and later studied at the Conservatoire de Paris on a Churchill Fellowship with Frédéric Durieux, as well as at the Royal Academy of Music, London.
+He holds a Doctor of Musical Arts from the Sydney Conservatorium of Music, University of Sydney.

-As an arranger Meurant has worked for Anne Sofie von Otter, Terry Riley, Kamran Ince, Synergy Percussion and The Presets.
+As an arranger Meurant has worked for Anne Sofie von Otter, Terry Riley, Kamran Ince and The Presets.
 In 2015 his arrangements for Taryn Fiebig and Richard Tognetti were featured in the Australian Chamber Orchestra's Helpmann Award-winning Reflections on Gallipoli, directed by Neil Armfield (*Best Symphony Orchestra Concert).
+2015 saw the release of his solo EP Seul while the 2016 album Monday to Friday, commissioned by Beaumont Care, garnered national media coverage for its contribution towards research of music in the treatment of dementia.
+Featuring musicians Sally Walker, Alexandru-Mihai Bota, Alison Pratt and Clemens Leske, Monday to Friday would go on to receive international recognition as a nominee for 'Innovation of the Year - Dementia Solution' at the Asia Pacific Eldercare Innovation Awards held in Singapore in 2019.